Try: Ontario salmon licence non-resident ice fishing

 • Exception or reduced path Manitoba residents aged 65 or older do not need an angling licence but should be able to show age and residency.

-• Water or species note Manitoba rules change by division and named waterbody, so use the Anglers Guide for the exact trip.
+• Water or species note Manitoba rules change by division and named waterbody, so check the Anglers Guide for the exact trip.

 • Water or species note Barbless hooks are required, rod limits differ between open water and ice fishing, and live bait fish import rules matter for visitors.